 - Free FICO scores: Sallie Mae will update you on your credit report for free once per quarter, so you can track your progress with paying off debt and improving your credit score.

-- Straightforward paperwork process: You don’t need to complete a long application or submit a ton of documentation since only pre-approved borrowers can apply for Sallie Mae personal loans.
+- Straightforward paperwork process: You don’t need to complete a long application or submit a ton of documentation since only pre-approved borrowers can apply for a Sallie Mae personal loan.

 - Loans can be used for many purposes.
 You can use your Sallie Mae personal loan to finance a home renovation, pay for a major life expense, or to consolidate credit card debt.

-- Limited availability: Most people will not be able to get Sallie Mae personal loans due to the fact that the product is invitation-only.
-It can be frustrating not to be able to obtain a personal offer code when you want one and to have no ability to apply for a loan if you like the loan terms being offered.
+- Limited availability: Most people will not be able to get a Sallie Mae personal loan due to the fact that the product is invitation-only.
+If you need a loan and don’t have an offer code, you can check out our picks for the best personal loans for alternatives.

 - High interest rates: The minimum APR of 6.99% is competitive, but it’s available only to the most creditworthy applicants.
-Loan rates go as high as 24.99% APR, which is much higher than the interest rates offered by many competitor loans and which could make your Sallie Mae personal loan very expensive.
+Loan rates go as high as 24.99% APR, which can be higher than the interest rates offered by other lenders such as LightStream, who had rates between 3.49% and 19.99%.

-- Few loan repayment options: You will have to repay your loan from Sallie Mae over either 36 months or 60 months.
-These are relatively short repayment terms that do not provide a lot of flexibility compared to some competitor personal loan options, and they mean that you may end up with a higher monthly payment than you are comfortable with.
-On the other hand, there are no prepayment penalties, so you always have the option to submit loan payments before their due date.
+- Few loan repayment options: You will have to repay your loan from Sallie Mae over 36 months or 60 months.
+These are relatively short repayment terms that do not provide a lot of flexibility compared to competitors like LightStream.
+LightStream offers term lengths up to 144 months.

 Sallie Mae Personal Loan Alternatives

-If you cannot qualify for a loan with Sallie Mae or you want to compare different offers before applying, check out some of the lenders below.
+If you don’t have an offer code, or cannot qualify for a loan with Sallie Mae, check out some of the lenders below.

 Here are lenders for those with good credit: